A speech impediment that strikes vampires (and other fanged creatures, as well), where their spoken s's become th's or

 - Many of the Klingons and Ferengi on Star Trek's various series, particularly since they typically had entire mouths full of awkward prosthetic teeth.
-Particularly noticeable when recurring actors had to wear the makeup — such as in the episodes of Deep Space Nine where Odo, Sisko, and O'Brien go undercover as Klingons.
+Particularly noticeable when recurring actors had to wear the makeup — such as in the Deep Space Nine episode "Apocalypse Rising", in which Odo, Sisko, and O'Brien go undercover as Klingons.
 O'Brien even points it out.
 And Michael Dorn (who played Worf, a Klingon, for at least 13 years) found their plight rather amusing.

 - Vir Cotto from Babylon 5 originally sported large canine teeth like all other Centauri, but they quickly disappeared because it made the actor talk like this.

 - In Chinese Paladin 3, the temporarily-vampirized hero has a huge problem with this.
-Not only does he struggle obviously and markedly with pronounciation, he often sprays innocent bystanders with spit in the process.
+Not only does he struggle obviously and markedly with pronunciation, he often sprays innocent bystanders with spit in the process.